mmwandla/static-website-docker/README.md

-Building a Docker image using Dockerfile for a static website.
+Building a Docker image using Dockerfile and nginx for a static website.